Chart Color Schemes

 Far South West has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects expected to influence the region.
-Notable ones include safety enhancements on the Diamantina Developmental Road (Quilpie - Windorah), the Windorah Primary Health Centre Replacement Project, the Windorah Gas Project (ATP 927), and the New Windorah Solar Farm.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects that could affect the region.
+Notable initiatives include Charleville Central Extension Retail Development, Charleville New Social Homes (Dual-Occupancy), Diamantina Developmental Road safety improvements between Quilpie and Windorah, and Windorah Primary Health Centre Replacement Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.